Kourtney Kardashian And Justin Bieber Spotted Together Again — At Church

 Kourtney Kardashian and Justin Bieber first sparked rumors of a romance in October 2015, months after the reality star’s relationship with Disick came to an end.

-Kourtney Kardashian and Scott Disick parted ways in summer 2015 after 9 years of dating and three children, Mason, 7, Penelope, 4, and Reign, 2.
+Kourtney Kardashian and Scott Disick parted ways in summer 2015 after nine years of dating and three children, Mason, 7, Penelope, 4, and Reign, 2.

 Kourtney Kardashian and Justin Bieber stepped out together last month in Los Angeles for a night out at The Peppermint Club in West Hollywood, California, after Kardashian attended the birthday party of actress Jessica Alba.
 According to a report at the time, however, things between the allegedly on-and-off pair were strictly friendly.